aksonuabhay/IS-Erle/README.md

 ```

 ## Building
-Once you have all the prerequisite installed, you can build this project.
+Once you have all the prerequisites installed, you can build this project.
-Clone it in the interactivespaces workbench folder and then run :
+Clone it in the interactivespaces workbench folder.
+Copy the jar file in the dependencies folder to  bootsrap folder of interactivespaces controller.
+And then run :

 ```bash